 Meeting Location: North Cafeteria

 Must meet specific requirements to qualify to apply for membership.
-Students must have completed at least three years of High School level math with an overall Math average of 90 or better.
+Students must have completed Algebra I Regents and Geometry Regents.
+Students must have a minimum overall Math average of 90%.
 At least one faculty google form recommendation must be submitted and members must be taking a Math class in order to maintain membership.
 Each member is required to tutor at least twice a month.

 Math Team (DUSO League)